RobertGardner/teach-exercise-assets/data-structures/level1/linked-lists/index.md

 - `.data` - contains the node's value.
 - `.next` a reference to the next node in the list, if there is one.
 If there is no "next" node in the list, this property is typically set to `null`.

+Note that in a linked list, every node is itself a linked list!

 <p align="middle">
   <img src="./linked-list.png">
 </p>